-If you leave Bates before the end of the semester, you may be eligible for a partial refund.
+Students who take a leave of absence or withdraw from Bates before the 50th day of the semester may be eligible for a partial refund of the single fee.

-Students who leave Bates during a semester are required to apply in writing through Student Affairs.
-Refunds are issued by the Office of Student Financial Services upon request after a leave or withdrawal has been granted.
+Students requesting a leave of absence or withdrawal from Bates are required to apply in writing through Student Affairs.
+Refunds are calculated in accordance with the schedule outlined below and are issued as a credit to the student’s account by Student Financial Services after the leave of absence or withdrawal has been granted.
 The first day of the leave or withdrawal is the date indicated by the student on the Leave of Absence or Withdrawal Form.
 If no date is indicated, the first day of the leave or withdrawal is defined as the last day the student attended any class.

 Some off-campus study programs have an earlier start date than the courses offered on the Bates campus.
 When this occurs, the refund schedule begins on the first day of the off-campus study program.

 |on or before the 1st day of classes||100%|

 |31st through 50th calendar day||25%|